TerpEE93/freeform_ipv6_fabric/HOWTO.md

 5. Now import the Config Templates and Property Sets from this repo.
     You will need to edit the property sets for your specific blueprint.
     - common_sys_properties: Basic settings under the `[edit system]` container.
+    - filter_properties: Basic control for setting up Junos firewall filters.
     - interface_properties: Set MTU for fabric interfaces, host interfaces, and IRB interfaces.
+    - protocol_properties: Default settings for use with BGP, OSPF, etc.
+    - snmo_properties: Configuration settings for SNMP
-    - vrf_vlan: Define the routing zones (VRF) and VLAN's assigned to each.
+    - vrf_vlan: Define the routing zones (VRF's) and VLAN's assigned to each.

     If you're shy about generating the vrf_vlan Property Set by hand, there's now a sample Excel spreadsheet and Python tool to generate proper JSON for